The full researcher training programme for 2021/22, including new sessions

 Thursday 7 April 12-1pm

-Edge Hill researchers (students and staff) now have many opportunities to publish their journal articles open access, including ‘gold open access’, which has previously required expensive fees in many cases.
-Open access has many benefits for both society and the researcher, but knowing which open access ‘deals’ we have at the University can be confusing.
+Edge Hill researchers (students and staff) now have many opportunities to publish their journal articles open access, including ‘gold open access’, which previously required expensive fees in most cases.
+Open access has many benefits for both society and researchers, but knowing which OA ‘deals’ we have at the University can be confusing.
 This session explains how to navigate the available options and make informed choices.

 Can’t wait for these sessions?
 Date and time doesn’t suit you?
 Try our Training for Researchers website.
 This includes a wide range of researcher training resources.
 As we deliver the above sessions on-campus, we will also add complementary recordings to the site.